Famous/famous-angular/README.md

 As mentioned above, please direct support questions to GitHub Issues so that community members can help answer questions as well as benefit from answers.

-For anything else, email zack@famo.us or tweet at @befamous and @zackaboo.
+For anything else, email jordan@famo.us or tweet at @befamous.